get-sltr/3musketeers/PERPLEXITY-EMAIL.md

 ---

-**P.S.** We have a working prototype with Blaze AI already integrated.
+**P.S.** We have a working prototype with EROS AI already integrated.
 I can show you a live demo of the AI features in action!

 **P.P.S.** This partnership could generate significant revenue for both companies while revolutionizing how people connect online.